Enumerativity of virtual Tevelev degrees

 \begin{rem} {\em The $2^g$ formula for $\bP^1$ is connected to many directions in geometry and physics, see Tevelev's article \cite{Tev}.
-In the Gromov-Witten theory of $\bP^1$, the $2^g$ formula already appeared in Janda's work \cite{Janda}.
-The geometric Tevelev degrees for $\bP^r$ for large curve classes were studied earlier by Bertram, Daskalopoulos, and Wentworth \cite{BDW} using the classical geometry of the Quot scheme before the development of the virtual fundamental class.
+In the Gromov-Witten theory of $\bP^1$, the $2^g$ formula appeared in Janda's work \cite{Janda}.
+The geometric Tevelev degrees for $\bP^r$ for large curve classes were studied earlier by Bertram, Daskalopoulos, and Wentworth \cite{Bertram94,BDW} using the classical geometry of the Quot scheme before the development of the virtual fundamental class.
 To connect the Quot scheme fully (for all curve classes) to the Gromov-Witten calculation \eqref{pppp}, a straightforward path is to consider the virtual fundamental class of the Quot scheme \cite{MO} and then apply the comparison result \cite[Theorem 3]{MOP}.
 Alternatively, formula \eqref{pppp} is a direct consequence of the Vafa-Intriligator formula \cite{SiebertTian97}.} \end{rem}